DuNGEOnmassster/DuNGEOnmassster/README.md

 ### Hi there 👋

-🔭 This is Norman Zheng, a third-year student majoring in Artificial Intelligence @ NPU.
+🔭 This is Norman Zheng, a third-year undergraduate student majoring in Artificial Intelligence @ NPU.

 🌱 I study Computer Vision and Machine Learning, I am particularly interested in Image Reconstruction(especially techs that generate pixels from pixels such as GAN & VAE & Diffusion), Visual Perception, and 3D generation.